Tell me more ×

-I was wondering whether there was sufficient prior art for some of the patents that Microsoft is using in (what I consider) strong-arming Android manufacturers?
-Most of those seem to have been resolved under NDA, but here's some information from the Barnes & Noble case and the just-completed Motorola case in Germany, #US7411582
+I was wondering whether there was sufficient prior art for some of the patents that Microsoft is with Android device manufacturers?
+Most of those seem to have been resolved under NDA, but here's some information from the Barnes & Noble case and the just-completed Motorola case in Germany.

 • #US6,891,551: “Selection handles in editing electronic documents.”
 Issued May 10, 2005